calacuda/atuo-desk/README.md

 ## advantages

-- configuring of [layouts](#layouts) that can be set up with ease.
+- configuring of [layouts](#layouts) that can be done with ease.
-- consistent API and endpoint makes controlling the system and some programs easy.
+- consistent API and endpoint makes controlling the system easy.
-- it's programmatic so you can write your own scripts to control the WM/DE and some common programs.
+- simple programatic API so you can write your own scripts to control the WM/DE and system.
+- consistant across different WM and DE allowinf one script to work across mutiple enviornemnts.
+- checks for system [events](#event hooks) allowing you to hook your own commands to run when the system state changes.

 ## layouts

 layouts allow for opening apps on specific workspaces, and optionally clearing that workspace.
 They also allow for running of arbitrary commands and will soon have the ability to tear them selfs down.

+## event hooks

+Event hooks allow you to have you own programs or commands run on system events or system state chagnes. these events include:

+- wifi network changes
+- bluetooth device connection/disconnection
+- USB device connection/disconnection
+- network port status change
+- network connection/disconnection

 ## Suported Window Managers

-- [BSPWM](https://github.com/baskerville/bspwm) (old support but *should* still work)
+- [BSPWM](https://github.com/baskerville/bspwm) (support is old but _should_ still work)
-- [Qtile](http://www.qtile.org/) (old support but *should* still work)
+- [Qtile](http://www.qtile.org/) (support is old but _should_ still work)
 - [LeftWM](https://leftwm.org/) (tested and working as intended)

 ## documentation